Skip to Content

 1. Mushroom trellis cut from 3mm basswood

 To say that I was absolutely tickled and blown away by my first project was an understatement.
-I made a small mushroom houseplant trellis I’d designed and will be sharing the files for in a future post.
+I made a small mushroom houseplant trellis I’d designed and share in this article: 16 Free Houseplant Trellis SVG Files.

 For this, I used xTool brand 3mm basswood.
 It’s perfect!
 I also made a few more smaller versions of it so I didn’t waste any of the wood.
-The scorching was minimal, the project was quick (maybe like a couple minutes), and the results were stellar!
+The scorching was minimal without air assist, the project was quick (maybe like a couple minutes), and the results were stellar!

 2. Moon phases trellis cut from 3mm basswood